Orpowell/NLR-Assembler/README.md

 ## Contact

-If you wish to discuss NLR-Assembler, raise issues or collaborate please contact us [here](mailto:nlrassembler@oliverpowell.com)
+If you wish to discuss NLR-Assembler, raise issues or collaborate please contact me [here](mailto:nlrassembler@oliverpowell.com)